Vernon Kay: Television

 In 2013 and 2014, Kay, Gabby Logan and Tom Daley co-presented the ITV diving show Splash!
 The programme was axed after two series.

 In 2013, after Channel 4 regained the NFL rights from the BBC, Kay was announced as a presenter of The American Football Show, airing on Saturday mornings.

 Since 2014, Kay has guest presented five episodes of The One Show.
-In 2015, Vernon began presenting daytime quiz show, 1000 Heartbeats for ITV.
+In 2015, Kay began presenting daytime quiz show, 1000 Heartbeats for ITV.
 The show returned for a second run in November 2015.
 In 2016, Kay presented Drive, a five-part entertainment show for ITV.
 He made regular appearances in the second series of The Keith Lemon Sketch Show on ITV2.

 In July 2017, Kay co-presented The Hero Challenge with Kirsty Gallacher on Sky Sports.

 Kay hosted the non-broadcast pilot for a revival of Play Your Cards Right, a game show formerly hosted by Bruce Forsyth, but was not commissioned for a series.
 In September 2015, he hosted a pilot for a new ITV game show Home Win, made at Fountain Studios in Wembley.

 In November 2017, it was announced that Kay would host Channel 5's coverage of the 2017–18 Formula E motor racing season.
 He co-presents the FIA's coverage of the 2018–19 season.

 In November 2020, it was announced that Kay would be taking part in the twentieth series of I'm a Celebrity...Get Me Out of Here.
 Kay reached the final and finished in third place on 4 December 2020.

 It was announced in March 2021 that Kay would host the British version of new gameshow Game of Talents.
 In March 2022, Kay was a last-minute replacement for Joel Dommett as co-host of Red Nose Day's The Great Comic Relief Prizeathon.